Policy Number: 161

-2. Changes to Regents’ Rules and Regulations

 Faculty members who wish to propose changes to the Regents’ Rules and Regulations, should submit written proposals to Interfaculty Council who will coordinate review and approval by the various faculties at each school.
 Classified staff should submit written proposals to the University Classified Staff Council.
-Administrative and professional employees should submit written proposals to the Executive Vice President, Chief Operating and Financial Officer.
+Administrative and professional employees should submit written proposals to the Senior Executive Vice President, Chief Operating and Financial Officer.
 If approved, the proposal will be submitted to the President for consideration.
 The President may forward the proposal to the Executive Vice Chancellor for Health Affairs and the Chancellor for consideration if in agreement with the proposal.
 The Chancellor may forward the proposal to the Board of Regents for consideration if in agreement with the proposal.

 F. Role of Students

-Output